matthewmoto/atmega_a7105/README.md

 The Node-ID is meant to be an easy way to address nodes with a limit on the number that can be on the mesh at any time (255) and keep the packet requirements short.

+# Mesh API #

+All of the following is also found in a7105_mesh.h, however for the sake of the reader browsing the page to determine if this library is useful for them, I've included it below.

+The main A7105_Mesh API entry points are documented below, but the reader is encouraged to read the code (and the A7105 datasheet) to get the full scoop on how to poke around this little chip to make it dance the right way.

+## Callback vs Blocking ##

+The A7105_Mesh API is designed to have every entry point optionally have a callback for ansynchronus behavior.
+The novice programmer who doesn't want or need this feature can safely pass NULL for these arguments and have the library behave as expected (i.e. the calling code wait for the successful completion of the operation).
+However, the developer having their code perform other time-critical operations (or simply one using multiple radios simultaneously) have the option to pass a callback to be called when the current operation (join, get_register, ping, etc.) completes with a status code so the main event loop isn't monopolized by the radio code.

+## A7105_Mesh_Join ##
+`A7105_Mesh_Status A7105_Mesh_Join(struct A7105_Mesh* node, void (*join_finished_callback)(A7105_Mesh_Status))`
+### Parameters ###
+  * node: Must be a node successfully initialized with A7105_Mesh_Initialize()
+  * join_finished_callback: The function called when the JOIN operation completes or times out.
+If this is NULL,
+                            A7105_Mesh_Join will use an internal callback and block until the operation completes or times out.

+### Returns ###
+  * A7105_Mesh_STATUS_OK on success or if ping_finished_callback is NULL.
+  * A7105_Mesh_MESH_FULL if the mesh already has 255 nodes.